darshanmakwana412/ppc_p9a/README.md

 sum                  : 2.05752
 ```

-which is also 99.50% of the theoretical max that the e cores can achieve, I don't have any definite answers as to why only individually e cores and p cores are able to achieve max flops while together they fall short 2-3%
+which is also 99.50% of the theoretical max that the e cores can achieve, I don't have any definite answers as to why only individually e cores and p cores are able to achieve max flops while together they fall short by 2-3% but maybe they cannot be sustained at turbo freq all the time under avx256

 Looking at generated assembly code from [cpu\_flops.s](./cpu_flops.s) we see that the compiler has generated the 8 fma256 instruction for us